Frequently Asked Dental Questions

 ANSWER: Relatively speaking the radiation you receive from dental x-rays is minimal.
 Especially with the advent of digital x-rays.
 You receive more radiation from a day in the sunshine than you would a dental x-ray.

 That said you still want to be prudent and follow your dentists regime on taking x-rays.
 The regime is designed to take x-rays often enough to prevent a future need for oral surgery and proactively catch dental disease but not so often to needlessly expose you to radiation.
 The benefits you receive from being proactive on catching dental disease far outweigh the risks of radiation you receive.
+Smile Design Dentistry uses advanced CBCT scanning and digital dentistry to gain the best diagnosis and eliminate unnecessary exposure to radiation.

 QUESTION: How do I know what my insurance will cover?

 It is always the insurance company who has final say in the benefits they will pay so many times a written estimate of benefits from the insurance company gives you the best idea of coverage.
 Based on the treatment you need your dental office can put a form together to send to your insurance company.
-Usually, they will give you a written estimate of benefits 2-3 weeks later.
+Usually they will give you a written estimate of benefits 2-3 weeks later.
 We welcome any of your questions about the cost of our dental services.

 QUESTION: Can whitening damage my teeth?

 ANSWER: The conclusive answer is no. Since the whitening material flows through the enamel tubules to the stain it won’s damage your teeth.
 It can make them temporarily sensitive, but will not damage.
-There is growing concern about whitening toothpaste, however.
+There is growing concern on whitening toothpastes however.
 This is because they are relying on abrasive materials to help with the whitening process.
 Materials overly abrasive are not good for your teeth so keep an eye on this one as more information is gathered on and released on the effects of whitening toothpaste on teeth.

-Question: Should I still go to the dentist if I am pregnant?
+QUESTION: Should I still go to the dentist if I am pregnant?

 ANSWER: Yes.
 You should still go to the dentist.
 It is important to maintain a healthy mouth through your pregnancy.
-However, out of an abundance of caution, your dentist will not take dental x-rays so as not to expose the unborn fetus to radiation.
+However, out of an abundance of caution your dentist will not take dental x-rays so as not to expose the unborn fetus to radiation.
 If you are pregnant or suspect that you are pregnant inform your dentist so he or she can tailor your care.

 QUESTION: What is the best kind of toothbrush to use?